Women's Division Rules - Click To Download

 Masters Legends* – No individual players rated over 12.
 Maximum team rating 115.

 *The Masters divisions will be combined if either division fails to reach a four-team minimum.
 The Masters play will be a one-day tournament which will take place on the Friday preceding the Open divisions play.
+Anyone 50 or older, or who turns 50 in the 2019 calendar year (January 1 – December 31, 2019) is eligible to play on a Masters team.

 Non-LGBT Players: In addition, the NAGAAA 3 non-LGBT player limit per roster rule will be followed, except in the A and B Divisions where the limit is 5 non-LGBT players.